bluejava/zousan/README.md

 1. **Exceedingly Fast** - it had to be the fastest possible implementation, so it could be used excessively throughout a codebase with impunity.
 (Even games!)
 2. **Extremely Small** - I will be using this in all my future projects, including mobile, and so fast and efficient code is essential.
 Also, the less code there is, the less can go wrong.
 3. **Clearly written and Documented** - I want to clearly see (and clearly demonstrate to others) how the code works, both to build confidence in its correctness, and to make it easier to fix/maintain if/when necessary.
-4. **Usable Everywhere** - I required compatability with browsers (both new and old), mobile devices, Node and even make a best effort to work in unknown environments.
+4. **Usable Everywhere** - I required compatibility with browsers (both new and old), mobile devices, Node and even make a best effort to work in unknown environments.
 5. **Simple Build** - No dependencies, few files, dog bone simple. (is that a phrase?)

 Check out this blog post called [A Promising Start - Embracing Speed and Elegance with Zousan Promises](http://www.bluejava.com/4Nc/A-Promising-Start---Embracing-Speed-and-Elegance-with-Zousan-Promises) where I describe why and how I created this implementation.

+**Update:** There is now an extension library with some handy functions for dealing with Promises (from Zousan or otherwise): [Zousan-plus](https://github.com/bluejava/zousan-plus) 🐘➕

 ## Usage